gitlabhq/gitlabhq/doc/release/monthly.md

 ## Make a release branch

 After making the release branch new commits are cherry-picked from master.
 When the release gets closer we get more selective what is cherry-picked.
+The days of the month are approximately as follows:

-* 5 days before release: feature freeze (stop merging new features)
+* 17th: feature freeze (branch and stop merging new features)
-* 4 days before release: UI freeze (stop merging changes to the user interface)
+* 18th: UI freeze (stop cherry-picking changes to the user interface)
-* 3 days before release: code freeze (stop merging non-essential code improvements)
+* 19th: code freeze (stop cherry-picking non-essential code improvements)
-* 2 days before release: release candidate 1 (tag and tweet about x.x.rc1)
+* 20th: release candidate 1 (tag and tweet about x.x.rc1)
-* 1 day before release: release candidate 2 (optional, only if rc1 had problems)
+* 21th: release candidate 2 (optional, only if rc1 had problems)
+* 22th: release (update VERSION and CHANGELOG, tag, blog and tweet)

 # Write a blog post

 * Mention what GitLab is on the second line: GitLab is open source software to collaborate on code.
 * Select and thank the the Most Valuable Person (MVP) of this release.
-* Note if there are security fixes: This release fixes an important security issue and we advise everyone to upgrade as soon as possible.
+* Add a note if there are security fixes: This release fixes an important security issue and we advise everyone to upgrade as soon as possible.

-## Last actions

-1. Update VERSION and CHANGELOG
-1. Create a git tag vX.X.X
-1. Publish the blog post
-1. Tweet about the release